gnevercodes/springBoot-learning/CoreSpring/InversionControl.md

 - used `@configuration` class to define the beans, it's like <u style="color:red" >`treat this class like xml file but in java`. </u>
   <br>

+### topics understood in lecture :

+1. Spring IOC
+2. IOC Container.
+3. Loose Coupling importance via Interface example.
+4. Creating Beans using traditional XML method using pom class and `ClassPathXmlApplicationContext()`.
+5.  getting those from application context container using `applicationContext.getBean()`.
+6. USing java based configuration : via `AppConfig` , `@Bean`.
+    1. In this we use `AnnotationConfigAppApplicationContext()` ,`context.getBean()`.